Is Camping a Sport? (Settling the Debate Once and for All)

 The goal is to get the disc into the basket in as few throws as possible.
 The player with the lowest score at the end of the course (9 or 18 holes) wins.

 Many campgrounds are even developing their disc golf courses so that you can play this sport without having to pack lots of extra equipment.
+If this interests you, research these campgrounds ahead of time.

 You can also search using the UDisc app to find nearby courses on a map.
 The app also includes a scorecard and gives you course stats.